DataDog/documentation/content/en/getting_started/continuous_testing/_index.md

     - Add the URL of the website you want to monitor into the Starting URL field.
 For this example, enter `https://www.shopist.io`.
     - Select **Advanced Options** to set custom request options, certificates, authentication credentials, and more.
 In this example, no specific advanced option is needed.
     - Name your test and set a Team Tag such as **team-checkout**.
-Tags allow you to keep your test suite organized and find tests you're interested in through the Synthetic Monitoring & Continuous Testing Explorer.
+Tags allow you to keep your test suite organized and find tests you're interested in through the Synthetic Monitoring & Testing Results Explorer.
     - Choose the browsers and devices to test.

 4. Continue [filling out your test details and your recording like you normally would][9].